OzzyCzech/omSocialButtons/readme.md

 }
 ```

-If you want hidde popup window:
+If you want hide popup window:

 ```
 .fb-like {